-When I lived in bay area, I often dragged about going to San Francisco.
+When I lived in the bay area, I often hesitated to go to San Francisco.
 Traffic heading north on the freeways and in the streets are both horrible.
-In the 6 years time, I may only go through the city 5 times.
+In the 6 years’ time, I may only go through the city 5 times.
 Have never driven through Golden Gate Bridge by myself; Have never taken a picture of the bridge.
-Have always adored the architecture of Palace of the Fine Arts Theater, but I only appreciated it from distance.
+Have always adored the architecture of the Palace of the Fine Arts Theater, but I only appreciated it from distance.
 Painted Ladies are one of the tourist spots, but there are so beautiful Victoria houses in San Francisco.

 These chatty and noisy guys are common in California, but not in Oregon.
 They are talkative and their behavior makes you ponder the sophistication of their brains.
 You would think that they are better companions than dogs and cats because they talk back to you, but not many people have them as pets because they are very high maintenance as I found out.
 It still amazes me how they are created to mimic human language.

-Then, checking out the elevation difference between where you are standing and where the end of the street, the water front, is.
+Then, check out the elevation difference between where you are standing and where the end of the street, the waterfront, is.

-In the past I did not pay much attention to Painted Ladies.
+In the past, I did not pay much attention to Painted Ladies.
 Standing in front of them, I was not too impressed by them.
-But after the photos were loaded, I found the colors of the houses are really quite beautiful and the architecture details are very classy.
-Blue sky and modern buildings are the backdrop while the foreground green grass and trees give a natural touch and balance.
+But after the photos were loaded, I found the colors of the houses are really quite beautiful and the architectural details are very classy.
+Blue sky and modern buildings are the backdrops while the foreground green grass and trees give a natural touch and balance.
 As a whole, the colors are stunning.
-I am glad that I take the picture, not just walk by.
+I am glad that I take the picture, not just walked by.

 At this point, I am not sure if I am standing on the ground of San Francisco or in the courtyard of Cesar’s Place (I meant the one in ancient Rome, not the one in Las Vegas)…